scottysinclair/barleydb/README.md

   QAddress primAddr = quer.existsPrimaryAddress(); //sub-query for primary address QAddress secAddr = quer.existsSecondaryAddress(); //sub-query for secondard address

-  //join to the user's department and the department's country so the data is pulled in eagerly. quser.joinToDepartment().joinToCountry();
+  //join to the user's department and the department's country so the data is pulled
+  //in as part of the same query. quser.joinToDepartment().joinToCountry();

   quser.where( quser.name().equal("John") )